Why Do Click System Floors Creak?

-Click system flooring has become very popular in recent times due to the ease in which it can be laid over existing floors and subfloors.
+Click system flooring has become very popular in recent times due to the ease with which it can be laid over existing floors and subfloors.

 Click system floors come in the engineered wood and laminate variety, and when fitted, they lie on top of your existing floor like a giant jigsaw puzzle with tight, interlocking sections.

 When the floor is new, the wood contains a 6-9% moisture content.
-It is advised that you acclimatise the wood first before installing so that the wood can shrink or swell prior to locking the sections of wood together.
+It is advised that you acclimatise the wood first before installing so that the wood can shrink or swell before locking the sections of wood together.
 This typically involves and packing the floor in the same room that it will be laid and letting it sit a room temperature (with the heating on) for 14 days.

-Shrinkage of the floor is a natural occurrence and not something flooring manufacturers talk about.
-If you use natural materials for flooring, shrinkage and swelling will naturally occur, so the creaking you hear is a natural by-product of using natural materials.
+Shrinkage of the floor is a natural occurrence in natural materials like wood and shrinkage and swelling will naturally occur, so the creaking you hear is a natural by-product of using natural materials.